Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Modelling the Reliability of ML Classifiers

 \paragraph{Step 3: Cell Astuteness Evaluation} As a corollary of Remark \ref{remark_r_sep} and Assumption \ref{assumption_r_estiamtes_from_data}, we may confidently assume: \begin{assumption} If the radius of $c_i$ is smaller than $r$, all data-points in the cell $c_i$ share a single ground truth label. \end{assumption}

 Now, to determine such ground truth label of a cell $c_i$, we can classify our cells into three types: \begin{itemize} \item Normal cells: a normal cell contains data-points from the existing dataset.
-These data-points from a single cell are sharing a same ground truth label, which is then determined as the ground truth label of the cell. \item Empty cells: a cell is ``empty'' in the sense that it contains no data-points from the existing dataset of observed points.
-Some of the empty cells will eventually become non-empty as more future operational data being collected, while most of them will remain empty forever: once cells are sufficiently small, only a small share of cells will refer to physically plausible images, and even fewer are possible in a given application.
+These data-points from a single cell are sharing a same ground truth label, which is then determined as the ground truth label of the cell. \item Empty cells: a cell is ``empty'' in the sense that it contains no data-points from the dataset of already collected data.
+Some of the empty cells will eventually become non-empty as more future operational data being collected, while most of them will remain empty forever---once cells are sufficiently small, only a small share of cells will refer to physically plausible images, and even fewer are possible in a given application.
 For simplicity, we do not further distinguish these two types of empty cells in this paper.

 Due to the lack of data, it is hard to determine an empty cell's ground truth.
-For now, we do voting based on labels predicted (by the \gls{ML} model) for random samples from the cell, making the following assumption.

-\begin{assumption} The accuracy of the \gls{ML} model is better than a classifier doing random classifications in any given cell. \end{assumption}

-This assumption essentially relates to the oracle problem of \gls{ML} testing, for which we believe that recent efforts (e.g. \cite{guerriero_reliability_2020}) and future research may relax it.
+For now, we do voting based on labels predicted (by the \gls{ML} model) for random samples from the cell, making the following assumption. \begin{assumption} The accuracy of the \gls{ML} model is better than a classifier doing random classifications in any given cell. \end{assumption} This assumption essentially relates to the oracle problem of \gls{ML} testing, for which we believe that recent efforts (e.g. \cite{guerriero_reliability_2020}) and future research may relax it.

-\item Cross-boundary cells: our estimate of $r$ based on the existing dataset is normally imperfect, e.g.\ due to noise in the dataset, and the size of the dataset is not large enough.
+\item Cross-boundary cells: our estimate of $r$ based on the existing dataset is normally \textit{imperfect}, e.g., due to noise in the dataset and the dataset size is not large enough.
 Thus, we may still observe data-points with different labels in a single cell (especially when new operational data with labels is collected).
 Such cells are crossing the classification boundary.
-If our estimate on $r$ is sufficiently accurate, they should be very rare.
-Without the need to determine the ground truth label of a cross boundary cell, we simply and conservatively set the cell unastuteness to 1. \end{itemize}
+If our estimate on $r$ is sufficiently accurate, they will be very rare.
+Without the need to determine the ground truth label of a cross boundary cell, we simply and \textit{conservatively} set the cell unastuteness to 1. \end{itemize}

 So far, the problem is reduced to: given a normal or empty cell $c_i$ with the known ground truth label $y_i$, evaluate the misclassification probability upon a random input $x \in c_i$, $\myExp[{\lambda_i}]$, and its variance $\myVar[{\lambda_i}]$.
 This is essentially a statistical problem that has been studied in \cite{webb_statistical_2019} using Multilevel Splitting Sampling, while we use the \gls{SMC} method for brevity in the running example: